dharshini-1624/AI-Powered-Furniture-Layout-Optimizer/README.md

 pip install -r requirements.txt

+3️⃣ Replace File Paths

+Make sure to replace the File paths in Model, Backend and Frontend files with your respective system paths

-3️⃣ Run the FastAPI Backend
+4️⃣Run the FastAPI Backend

 cd Backend
 uvicorn furniture_layout_api_optimized:app --host 0.0.0.0 --port 8080 --reload

 ✅ The API will start at: http://127.0.0.1:8080/docs

-4️⃣ Run the Streamlit Frontend
+5️⃣ Run the Streamlit Frontend

 Open a new terminal and run: